t-affeldt/minetest_moon_phase/README.md

 You can find a copy of that license in the repository.

 ## Media
-All included moon textures are resized versions of graphics from *NASA's Scientific Visualization Studio*.
+All included moon textures are resized versions of graphics from *NASA's Scientific Visualization Studio* by [Ernie Wright](https://svs.gsfc.nasa.gov/cgi-bin/search.cgi?person=1059).
-These images are part of the Public Domain.
+These images are part of the Public Domain as CC-BY-SA 3.0.
 You can access the entire (high resolution) album on [their website](https://svs.gsfc.nasa.gov/4769#28564).
 See [NASA's media guidelines](https://www.nasa.gov/multimedia/guidelines/index.html) for more information on licensing.